- After the Afterlife (2018)

 Hummer has also written short stories and dozens of essays, reviews, and book chapters.
 His work has appeared in such publications as The New Yorker and Harper’s and in leading literary journals including The Georgia Review.
 He has also won a National Endowment for the Arts Fellowship and twice the Pushcart Prize for Poetry.

 Bluegrass Wasteland: Selected Poems 1978-2003 (2005) was published in the United Kingdom and contains poems from Terry Hummer’s seven collections of poetry.
 He is considered one of America’s most distinguished poets.
 Hummer also published in 2006 The Muse in the Machine: Essays on Poetry And the Anatomy of the Body Politic.
 On Oct.
 1, 2011 a concert series on PBS by AmeriCamera presented a blending of poetry and music conceived by Arizona State University English Professor T.R.
 Hummer and international band leader Billy Cioffi, a graduate student in the School of English at ASU.
-Hummer now teaches at Arizona State University in Tempe where he is Director of Creative Writing .
+Hummer taught at Arizona State University in Tempe where he was Director of Creative Writing .

 Review of Lower Class Heresy